h1v3r/Athena/README.md

 `sudo ./init_athena.sh`

 Now everything is starting up.
-Probably there is a problem with Elasticsearch and permissions.
-Try
+If there is a problem with Elasticsearch and permissions, try:

 `sudo chmod 777 ../Athena_Data`